felluminati/PhaserWorkshopLearndot/concepts/060-adding-more-game-objects/010-add-gun.md

 ## Adding a Laser Gun

 Now that we have an enemy, let's arm our player with a weapon.
-We can start the player off with a weapon, but wouldn't it be cooler if our player started unarmed and then could pick up a laser gun from the ground?
-We could then use the same logic to add more weapons in the future.
+We can choose to start our player off with a weapon, but wouldn't it be cooler if our player started unarmed and then could pick up a laser gun from the ground?
+We could then use the same weapon-pick-up logic when adding more weapons in the future.

 - Add the gun (assets/sprites/gun.png) at position (300, 400).
 - Add collisions for:
   * the gun and the ground (so it doesn't fall through the floor)
-  * gun and player (so the player can pick up the gun. *We'll do this next section)
+  * gun and player (so the player can pick up the gun. *We'll do this in the next section)

 <hint title="Adding laser gun solution">
 entity/Gun.js: